 In the upper right you will see a dropdown labeled Sign In from there you will select click Google Analytics – you should then see the screenshot below if you are not logged into Google

 Once you login for the 1st time you should see a page that looks like this

-Click the SIGN UP button to begin creating your account
+Click the SIGN UP button you see on the right to begin creating your account.